nmantani/PS-MOTW/README.md

 ```

 ## Remove-MOTW.ps1
-Remove-MOTW.ps1 removes MOTW (Mark of the Web) from speficied files.
+Remove-MOTW.ps1 removes MOTW (Mark of the Web) from specified files.
 If a directory is specified, all files under the directory are processed recursively.
 The * wildcard can be used to specify multiple files.
 Only the "-Verbose" parameter is supported in CommonParameters.
 ### Usage
 ```powershell
 .\Remove-MOTW.ps1 [-Path] <String> [<CommonParameters>]